ReiNoIkari/Morphological-Image-Processing/Bibliography/Step #2 JS Implementation/Implementation.md

 Let's imagine a landscape being immersed in a lake, with holes pierced in local minima.
 Basins will fill up with water starting at these local minima, and, at points where water coming from different basins would meet, dams are built.
 When the water level has reached the highest peak in the landscape, the  process is stopped.
 As a result, the landscape is partitioned into regions or basins separated by dams, called watershed lines or simply watershed.
-(manque un tout petit bout check publi)
+When simulating this process for image segmentation, two approaches may be used:  either one first finds basins, then watersheds by taking a set complement.
+We took the first approach.(mettre la reference ici)

 This image, is what we tried to do implement in our *watershed()* function.

 Before filling those basins, we need to determine the depth of those, which is done by calculating a distance map.
 Our *distance_map()* function was implemented using the Borgefors’ Chamfer distance algorithm (CDA).
-It takes as an input a binary raster of an image (and the windows or not????) and return as an output the raster which score values.
+It takes as an input a binary raster of an image and the windows(either CDA 3×3, city block or chessboard) and return as an output the raster which score values.
 This function call another function in it : *check()*.
 This *check()* takes as an argument, the coordinates of the processed pixel, their coordinates of the neighbors point, the raster of the image beeing processed and the distance map calculed right before containing the different score value.

 Those two function work as follow.
 We parse the image using it coordinates values(but the function is built using the forEach method, so in practice it will use the index postion) and we look for the neighboorr from the left side to the right top angle corner.
 The *check()* will then check those neighbors and set as coordinates the lowest neighbors value.
 According to with neighbord is chosen (those neighbors don't have the same weight/value) the score value will vary.
 This is our first pass.